TrongAJTT/BrowTabHelper/README.md

 - **Profile Management:**
   - Save, switch, rename, delete, import, and export profiles for different sets of URLs and settings.

-- **Clipboard Integration:**
-  - Press `Ctrl + Shift + V` in the popup to open all URLs from your clipboard (one per line).
-  - If clipboard access is denied, open the extension in a browser tab for permission.

 ## How to Use

 1. **Install the Extension:**